ajvogt/nfl-pickem/README.md

   and how many possible picks each week (or probability threshold) to consider
 - [x] create script to compare forecasts of picks
-- [ ] Run analysis on historical outcomes for picking structure
+- [x] Run analysis on historical outcomes for picking structure
 - [ ] Analyze prediction accuracy for future games
+- [ ] Incorporate FiveThirtyEight's new Quarterback adjustment model

 <a name="quickstart"></a>